 Accordingly, to the legend, it was Romulus that turned Roman Forum into a peaceful and neutral meeting point for the population, after defeating his own brother Remus (hence becoming King) and starting an alliance with Titus Tatius, his rival.

 For a better comprehension of your visit to the Roman Forum, I suggest you download this map.
 You will feel less loss among the ruins.

 Highlights of the Roman Forum

 Temple of Saturn

-The temple was firstly built to Jupiter, but later dedicated to Saturn, the god of agriculture, the temple is considered one of the earliest temples built in the Roman Forum.
+The temple was firstly built for Jupiter, but later dedicated to Saturn, the god of agriculture, the temple is considered one of the earliest temples built in the Roman Forum.
 The temple was not only used for religious reasons but also worked as a bank, managing and storing the money of ancient Rome’s society.
 Today, only part of the base, the eight columns remain.

 Arch of Titus